apache/royale-docs/get-started/frameworks.md

 Sets of code libraries availables in Royale

 A framework is a set of code that provides support for application development by offering templates, components and examples.
+Developers using Adobe and Apache Flex benefitted from a number of frameworks, including: Tide, Swiz, Parsley, Cairngorm, PureMVC, DropAS3, Fabrication, Mate, and RobotLegs.

-Royale provides its own framework for making simple, small and fast applications, but also offers support for using other popular JavaScript frameworks.
+Royale provides its own framework for making simple, small and fast applications, but also offers support for deploying additional Royale frameworks and using popular JavaScript frameworks.

+## Apache Royale frameworks

+The first Royale framework in development is [Crux](/frameworks/crux.html), based on Swiz for Flex.
+It proposes to provide:

+- Inversion of Control (IOC) / Dependency Injection (DI) with metadata
+- Event handling (metadata)
+- Simple life cycle for asynchronous remote method invocations
+- Decoupling from application code

+Documentation for Crux will be available soon.

 ## Apache Royale Component Sets